 Show All Answers

-All driveway and/or drainage connections to and/or across public right of way shall require a permit.
-The pipe size and invert depth of all side drains/ driveway culverts shall be approved by the County and set to the County specified grades.
-In cases where the driveway connection does not require a pipe, the driveway should be constructed with a minimum of six inches of reinforced concrete (3,000 psi) to conform with the existing flow line of the roadside swale, or as established by the Public Works Department.
-Swale driveways will not be allowed.
-Codes and Ordinances
+All driveway and/or drainage connections to and/or across public right-of-way shall require a permit.
+The pipe size and invert depth of all side drains/driveways culverts shall be determined by the County Engineer or their designee.
+Driveway connections shall be constructed with a minimum of six (6) inches of reinforced concrete (three thousand (3,000) psi).
+Swale driveways may be allowed, if approved by the County Engineer or their designee.
+In cases where the driveway connection is approved to not require a pipe, the driveway shall conform with the existing flow line of the roadside swale, or as established by the County Engineer or their designee.

-6.1.2 Upon approval by the Public Works Department, the Right of Way Permit shall allow the described construction for a specified period not to exceed six months from the date of approval.
-Right of Way Permits for construction may be extended with prior written approval from the Public Works Department up to a total period of 12 months.
-Additional extensions beyond a total permit period of 12 months shall require a new application for right of way permits to be submitted and approved, including payment of all applicable fees.
-For more information, view the
+Upon approval by the County Engineer or their designee, the right-of-way permit shall allow the described construction for a specified period not to exceed twelve (12) months from the date of approval.
+Right-of-way permits for construction may by extended with prior written approval from the County Engineer or their designee up to a total period of eighteen (18) months.
+Additional extensions beyond a total permit period of eighteen (18) months shall require a new application for right-of-way permit to be submitted and approved including payment of all applicable fees.